plusflora/15-Puzzle/ReadMe.md

 - build check win (Do I give an array to match my divs to?) - Done
 - get hover effect on piece - Done
 - any bonuses listed in User Stories I can get in time for turn in.

+## Planned Future Enhancements
+- count number of moves
+- click to move 2/3 squares (entire column/row moves)
+- Visual Movement instead of instant swaps
+- dark mode / light mode
+- have a timer + save fastest time
+- use a (random?) image + fill in blank spot when puzzle is completed
+- save and compare against lowest number of moves
+- choose which solve counts (reverse, odds on top, evens on top, columns)